 - The second covered bond purchase programme (CBPP2) was announced in October 2011 and ended, as planned, in October 2012.

-- The Securities Markets Programme (SMP) comprising holdings of euro-area public debt securities began in May 2010 and ended in September 2012.
+- The Securities Markets Programme (SMP), comprising holdings of euro area public debt securities, began in May 2010 and was terminated in September 2012.
 In relation to the SMP, the Eurosystem re-absorbed the liquidity provided through the SMP, with a view to leaving liquidity conditions unaffected by the programme, by means of weekly liquidity-absorbing operations until June 2014.

 All the securities included under asset item 7.1 are valued at amortised cost, regardless of the underlying holding intention.
 An impairment test is conducted annually.

-The Other issues section of the commentary contains information on significant changes in any WFS balance sheet items which are not addressed in the commentary under Items related to monetary policy operations or Items not related to monetary policy operations.
+The Other issues section of the commentary may contain information on significant changes in any WFS balance sheet items which are not addressed in the commentary by default.

-For example, this was used to explain an accounting reclassification which took place to harmonise the disclosure of Emergency Liquidity Assistance (ELA) provided by Eurosystem NCBs to domestic credit institutions.
+For example, this was used to explain an accounting reclassification which took place in order to harmonise the disclosure of the emergency liquidity assistance (ELA) provided by Eurosystem NCBs to domestic credit institutions.
 When such operations take the form of collateralised loans, they are included in the WFS under Other claims on euro area credit institutions denominated in euro (asset item 6).
 This item also shows current accounts, fixed-term deposits, day-to-day money and reverse repo transactions carried out in connection with the management of the securities portfolios held under asset item 7.